Women are amazing. Especially mothers. No matter how busy, how exhausted, they always find time for love. Don’t you agree?

 The lady with the inflatable pillows to make the traveler’s life easier, along with laundry baskets, incense stands and a number of other products.

-All of them are hard-working, arriving early in the morning and staying until late at night.
+All of them are hard-working, arriving early in the morning and staying until late at night, outputting the highest quality work and it always ends up looking like professional stock photo work, it’s amazing, like the one you find in sites like EyeEm, it truly is wonderful and looks amazing, I mean the entire trip looked so unreal it seemed like a stock photo.
 Gently cajoling their customers to buy, upselling, supporting one another.
 Almost always cheerful.
 Uncomplaining about late lunches and the lack of amenities, yet quite content to carry on with their simple lives.

 Oddly, I did not see a single one of them using a cellphone that day.
 They probably had it tucked away somewhere, who knows!
 Perhaps that’s why they had time for each other and their babies!